DevParapalli/OD-Middleware/README.md

 ## Extractors/Queries WIP

 - This is a list of indexers I am planning to implement, Contact RogueCatalyst (HASH) 4144 over at Discord to add more.
 I am not very good with GitHub PRs and Git Merges.If someone can guide me or link me to a guide, it would be appreciated.
+- Ideally a Microservice running on either FastAPI or DRF might be better imo.
+Just so I can prolly host it on heroku or something.
+Let me know, Raise a issue if needed.

 Credit : u/GrowAsguard at r/opendirectories, [Post Here](https://www.reddit.com/r/opendirectories/comments/lj0a1e/my_favorite_open_directory_search_tools/)